Woofa

 with the low walls consisting of earth and rubble as well as some larger stones

-which can be best seen to the north and west - although the structure is thought
+which can be best seen to the north and west and although the enclosure is thought

 to date to the Bronze